Dec 21, 2022

 A variety of reasons have been given by HMRC for the MTD project, but my guess is that these include: To collect tax that is currently being dodged; to reduce cost within HMRC; and to make life easier and more efficient for businesses and individual taxpayers.

-MTD is now a reality.
-In April 2019, MTD for VAT was introduced for VAT-registered businesses with taxable turnover above the VAT threshold of £85,000.
+MTD for VAT was introduced some years ago for VAT-registered businesses with taxable turnover above the VAT threshold of £90,000.

 Slowly but surely, computers have become a critical part of every aspect of life.
 MTD is pushing both businesses and individuals to keep computer records but also to communicate digitally with HMRC.
 It seems unlikely that it will ever be rolled back.
 During my lifetime, the march of computers has seemed inevitable and all businesses becoming computerised doesn’t look like an exception.